Cloud Sovereignty Index

 What is the public corpus?

 When submitting an assessment, you can opt in to share an anonymised version of your results with the public corpus.
-If you do, we publish: your score, SEAL level, variant, country, service model, role, and the month/year of submission (not the exact date).
+If you do, we publish: your score, result level (SEAL, CSL, or maturity tier), variant, country, service model, role, and the month/year of submission (not the exact date).
 Company name is never included.
 The corpus is browsable at /corpus and is intended for researchers and policymakers studying aggregate cloud sovereignty postures.

 Can I audit your privacy claims?